-Joe is the Founding Partner of WeissLaw LLP and oversees virtually all of the firm’s litigation, taking an active role in case analysis, the drafting of pleadings and briefs, oral arguments, mediations and settlement negotiations.
+Joe is the Founder of WeissLaw LLP and oversees virtually all of the firm’s litigation, taking an active role in case analysis, the drafting of pleadings and briefs, oral arguments, mediations and settlement negotiations.
 He has been recognized by courts throughout the nation as one of the leading practitioners representing investors in securities class and derivative litigation.
 Moreover, he has earned the respect of his peers and adversaries as possessing the highest professional standards and outstanding legal acumen.
 In fact, he has been recognized in the Class Action category of New York Super Lawyers.
 The firm has consistently ranked as amongst the leading plaintiffs law firms in the United States.

 Mr. Weiss is a 1972 graduate of Columbia University Law School, where he was an editor of the Law Review.
 He is also a 1972 graduate of Columbia University Graduate School of Business from which he obtained a Masters in Business Administration.
 Mr. Weiss is a member of the Bar of the State of New York and is admitted to practice in the Southern District of New York, the Eastern District of New York, the Courts of Appeal for the First, Second, Third, Fifth, Ninth and Federal Circuits, and has been admitted to practice in numerous other federal and state courts.